 Here are some top tips:

-While very tight turnarounds are entirely possible, clarify your requirements as soon as you know what you need and when by.
+While very tight turnarounds are entirely possible, clarify your requirements as soon as you know what you need and when you need it by.

-Talk to your printer about what equipment they use, deadlines and how you will send over your files for printing.
-Do this even if you’ve worked with the company previously.
+Once you have chosen a large format print company, talk to your printer about what equipment they use, deadlines and how you will send over your files for printing.
+Ensure you know the required file formats, sizes and ensure they are CMYK if going to print!
+Do check these details even if you’ve worked with the company previously.

 Have your print files in vector format, so the size can be blown up as big as you like without affecting definition or clarity.
 Vector (or .eps and .ai) files are created in Illustrator and use maths algorithms to increase images in scale, rather than limiting them to a particular resolution.
 This retains the quality and resolution of your graphics, allowing them to be resized as large as required without causing the image to look pixelated.
 This makes large-scale printing more straightforward and allows for last-minute changes without a potential ‘domino effect’ of problems.